tensorflow/mlir/g3doc/OpDefinitions.md

   a TableGen `class` (e.g., `def MyDef : MyClass<...>;`) or completely independently (e.g., `def MyDef;`).
 It cannot be further templated or subclassed.
-* TableGen `dag` is a dedicated type for directed graph of elements.
+* TableGen `dag` is a dedicated type for directed acyclic graph of elements.
 A `dag` has one operator and zero or more arguments.
 Its syntax is `(operator arg0, arg1, argN)`.
 The operator can be any TableGen `def`; an argument can be anything, including `dag` itself.
 We can have names attached to both the operator and the arguments like `(MyOp:$op_name MyArg:$arg_name)`.

 Please see the [language introduction][TableGenIntro] to learn about all the